 Skating at Robson Square

-If you’re visiting Vancouver between December-February, then an affordable, romantic activity is skating at Robson Square in the heart of downtown Vancouver (just behind the Vancouver Art Gallery).
+If you’re visiting Vancouver between December-February, then an affordable, romantic activity is skating at Robson Square in the heart of downtown (just behind the Vancouver Art Gallery)–which is near one of the best Airbnb in Vancouver for couples.

 Skating is free, so you only need to pay the $5 to rent skates if you don’t have your own.
 It is open almost every day starting at 9am, so check the times before you visit.